moz667/homodaba/doc/docker.md

 #### **Homodaba config vars:**

+> *Variables for config the main application or that affect the behavior of it self.*

 - **DJANGO_DEBUG**, a boolean that turns on/off debug mode.
 Never deploy a site into production with DJANGO_DEBUG turned on.
 The value would be `1` that enables debug mode or `0` thats not (default).
 [More info](https://docs.djangoproject.com/en/3.2/ref/settings/#debug)